 Sony a7 III Verdict

-Although the Alpha A7 III cannot quite compete with the sheer astounding performance or resolution of its more expensive brothers, it is a great camera that will meet the needs of many photographers and fulfill a lot of their requirements.
+Although the Alpha A7 III cannot quite compete with the sheer astounding performance or resolution of its more expensive brothers, it is a great camera that will meet the needs of many photographers and fulfill many of their requirements.

 Sony has condensed some of the most impressive aspects of its flagship Alpha A9 and A7R III cameras into a single camera that provides an excellent balance of performance, picture quality, and cost.